 3.1 STATEMENT OF WORK

-Contractor will perform services according to the terms of this Contract and according to the Statement of Work in Attachment I.
+Contractor will perform services according to the terms of this Contract and according to the Scope of Services in Attachment I.

 3.2 CONFIGURATION REQUIREMENTS

 The software system being installed shall be designed and configured by the Contractor to operate within the State's hardware, software, and networking environments as specified in Attachment I.